Murburn concept: Future Prospects

-(vi) American Institute of Physics portal publishes two-part review of murburn concept explaining multiple metabolic and physiological routines.
-These developments support murburn concept as a fundamental principle explaining diverse cellular functionalisms.
+The murburn concept continues to evolve, with recent publications extending its applications to post-translational modifications, bacterial motility, inflammation, disease pathophysiology, bionics-cyborg systems, ecology-biodiversity-evolution, and the wet-and-murburn-membrane-model.
+The concept's proponents argue for its incorporation in teaching and research as the next step in the sequence of scientific progression.
+A 2025 article in *Biomedical Reviews* outlines strategies ahead for enhancing murburn's outreach and acceptance, emphasizing that paradigm-challenging concepts advance by solving problems orthodoxy cannot solve, quietly, repeatedly, and reproducibly.
+The focus is shifting to building a "murburn research ecosystem" and decentralizing validation from self-appointed authorities, with students now able to engage in real-time debate with AI portals to see that reasoning can critically acclaim the murburn concept, slowly breaking the authority-enforced consensus.

 In the left panel, molecular interactions involved in murburn concept are shown.
 A murzyme may use (generate/modulate/stabilize/utilize) DRS, which may enter into interactive equilibriums with diverse or select molecules and ions in milieu, giving rise to catalytic electron or moiety transfers, including posttranslational modifications (PTMs) of auto or hetero proteins.
 The central panel shows the overall systemic or macroscopic physiological overview of ECS-initiated murburn in cells leading to their functioning as SCEs.
 Methane (CH_{4}) is considered as an example of nutrient input.
 One of its murburn products (CO_{2}) is a voidable gas and the other product (water, H_{2}O) is also the solvent.
 Owing to colligative effects, the latter is spontaneously mobilized to move out, thereby retaining cellular composition in a dynamic fashion.
 Physically, these processes also generate heat and turgor.
 Chemically, the transient DRS enable electrical activity, power otherwise non-spontaneous reactions and enable seamless coherence.
 The conceptual importance of murburn concept as a founding principle of life is shown in the right panel.
 While the vitally deterministic central dogma allows for topology/affinity based selectivity, the inevitable stochastic (based in chanced events) murburn processes complement with other parameters needed to support life.